 Darling Monster: The Letters of Lady Diana Cooper to her Son John Julius Norwich 1939-1952, Chatto & Windus, 2013, 520pp.

-Lady Diana Duff Cooper, “the most beautiful woman in England,” had a penetrating mind and brilliant pen, capable as few others of capturing a time, earlier in this century, when women considered the world laden with opportunity for fulfillment.
-She proved this with her famous seven-year performance in Max Reinhardt’s “The Miracle,” her able collaboration with her husband’s ambassadorship to France, her notable trilogy of memoirs.
+Lady Diana Duff Cooper, “the most beautiful woman in England,” had a penetrating mind and brilliant pen.
+She was capable of capturing a time when women considered the world laden with opportunity for fulfillment.
+She proved this with her famous seven-year performance in Max Reinhardt’s “The Miracle.”
+Her collaboration with her husband’s ambassadorship to France was notable.
+So was her beautiful and literate trilogy of memoirs.

 Sir Alfred Duff Cooper was one of Churchill’s most stalwart friends and allies, serving loyally as WSC’s first wartime Minister of Information and then as his liaison to de Gaulle.…